 G-SIBs will be required to meet the TLAC requirement alongside the minimum regulatory requirements set out in the Basel III framework.
-Specifically, they will be required to meet a minimum TLAC requirement of at least 16 per cent of the resolution group's RWAs (TLAC RWA minimum) from 1 January 2019 and at least 18 per cent from 1 January 2022.
-Minimum TLAC must also be at least 6 per cent of the Basel III leverage ratio denominator (TLAC leverage ratio exposure (LRE) minimum) from 1 January 2019, and at least 6.75 per cent from 1 January 2022.
+Specifically, they are required to meet a minimum TLAC requirement of at least 16 per cent of the resolution group's RWAs (RWA minimum TLAC) from 1 January 2019 and at least 18 per cent from 1 January 2022.
+Minimum TLAC must also be at least 6 per cent of the Basel III leverage ratio denominator (leverage ratio exposure (LRE) minimum TLAC) from 1 January 2019, and at least 6.75 per cent from 1 January 2022.

 - the process of identifying material subgroups and their composition;

 - the role of home and host authorities, and the factors to be considered when determining the size of the internal TLAC requirement;

 - practical considerations relating to the issuance and composition of internal TLAC;

 - features of the trigger mechanism for internal TLAC; and

 - cooperation and coordination between home and host authorities in triggering internal TLAC.